paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 - **February 2022**
-  TGA claims requested implementation documents “do not e  xist” (FOI 3643).
+  TGA claims requested implementation documents “do not exist” (FOI 3643).

 - **February 2022**
   TGA acknowledges that “ample documentation” exists elsewhere, but does not identify Plan‑specific implementation records.